Joff Ellen: Biography

-From the introduction of television in Victoria, he appeared on various children's shows as the character Joffa Boy, particularly The Tarax Show, wearing a Carlton Football Club jumper and "Bombay Bloomers" with large suspenders that he would manipulate for comic effect.
-His entrance song (written by resident star ventriloquist Ron Blaskett) was recorded by the show's girls choir along with musical director Margot Sheridan, and went like this:
+From the introduction of television in Victoria, he appeared on various children's shows as the character "Joffa Boy", particularly Tarax Show (1957–1969), wearing a Carlton Football Club jumper and "Bombay Bloomers", with large suspenders that he would manipulate for comic effect.
+His entrance song (written by resident ventriloquist, Ron Blaskett) was recorded by the show's girls choir along with musical director Margot Sheridan:

 Choir: "Who is that peeping round the corner?

 It's not Jack Spratt or Little Johnny Horner."